SeaIce-Math/SubZero/README.md

 5. Within `initial_concentration`, topography can be added to the simulation.
 These will be represented as immovable, unbreakable floes. `Nb` is the number of these boundaries and their shape can be input here as well.
 See Nares Strait example within the `validation_cases` folder to see how to add these elements.

 5. Set the flags for desired physical processes to `true` as well as the frequency with which you want them to execute in `SubZero.m` file.
-The flags are the the beginning of the file, while the frequencies are lower throughout the file.
+The flags are at the beginning of the file, while the frequencies are lower throughout the file.
 Look for lines of the form `if FRACTURES && mod(i_step,75)==0` with different flags.
 These lines give the frequency of each of these flag operations.
 In the example above, fractures happen every 75 timesteps.

 7. Set the timestep `dt` directly under the flags.